 The older man poked his head into the order window.
 “Yes, Maria, I know.
 I heard the door.”

-The older couple owned a small diner in the city, not far from Allara’s apartment.
+The older couple owned a small diner in the city, within walking distance from Allara’s apartment.
 She was one of the two waitresses, and it was also the same place where she met Kai.
 Of course, the other waitress was the one person she didn’t want to see; a supposed friend, Katherine.

 “Something wrong, sweetheart?”
 Mrs. LaMonica asked, concerned.